mike99mac/minimy-mike99mac/hardware/README.md

+# This directory
+The parent directory has all the software.
+This directory is largely a description of how to build a boombox.

+Many dozens of prototypes have led up to this model.

+Building one is described in excruciating detail, not only for the good of humanity, but because the author forgets all the steps and can never find the right pieces of paper with notes.

 # Overview of a smart boombox
 The goal of this project is to create a retro-looking boombox that sounds amazing and can play music by voice.

-This section gives an overview and [Building a smart boombox](#building-a-smart-boombox) gives all the detailed steps.

-The picture below shows the front of a boombox carcass assembled and finished, but with no components installed.
+The picture below shows the front of a boombox carcase assembled and finished, but with no components installed.
 It has three enclosures at the bottom for the left speakers, subwoofer, and right speakers.
 The top third houses the amp, the Raspberry Pi computer and all other components.
 Two removable panels allow easy access to the components.